rgrannell1/common-storage/README.md

 > note: common-storage supports (not requires) [rs](https://github.com/rgrannell1/rs) as a build-system.

-Deploy the server to a docker-container
+Start common-server in a docker-container

 ```bash
 ./bs/docker:up